BMaser/Demo/README.md

-Demo

-Deep learning experience:
+## Deep learning Project

+### [2019|present]  TensorFlow Framework

-1. Classification of Image digits with SVHN dataset.
-[Demo 1]
+    1. Classification of Image digits with SVHN dataset. [github demo]
+	2. Classification of fashion article images using a \underline{\textit{\textbf{custom model with custom layers}}} (Residual Network). [github demo]

-2. Classification of satellite images using EuroSAT dataset (including residential, industrial, highway, river, forest, pasture, herbaceous vegetation, annual crop, permanent crop and sea/lake images)
+    3. Classification of satellite images using EuroSAT dataset (including residential, industrial, highway, river, forest, pasture, herbaceous vegetation, annual crop, permanent crop and sea/lake images)

-3. Pet Classification using Transfer learning with Dogs vs Cats dataset (2013 Kaggle competition).
+    4. Pet Classification using Transfer learning with Dogs vs Cats dataset (2013 Kaggle competition).

-4. Scene Classification on LSUN dataset and CIFAR-100 dataset (with a focus on Tensorflow and Keras data processing tools)
+    5. Scene Classification on LSUN dataset and CIFAR-100 dataset (with a focus on Tensorflow and Keras data processing tools)

-5. Classification of fashion article images using a custom model with custom layers (Residual Network).
-[Demo 2]

     6. Implementing the neural style transfer (NST) algorithm and Generating novel artistic images.

+#### [2017/18]  Pytorch Framework

+	1. Detection of Morphed Face Images using Deep learning.
+This project was doneby Pytorch framework (Academic projrct)
+    2. People counting using UCSD Pedestrian dataset with deep learning approach,2017.
+(The project is part of Computer Vision proseminar course).

+## Projects with classical approach
+	- Finger Vein classification based on texture descriptors and standard ML.
+(2019)
+	- Classification and Detection of spoof images (2018)
+	- PRNU-based finger vein sensor identification.
+(2018)
+	- Survey on effect of various compression techniques on texture classification.
+(207/18